Revision rhinoplasty

 Rhinoplasty is one of the most challenging facial reconstructive procedures.
 There is a delicate balance between form and function of the nose.
 Far too often surgeons compromise one at the other’s expense.
 When rhinoplasty is performed to improve the size and shape of the nose, it can disrupt the ability to breath properly.
 Also, improvements in breathing may have caused a disturbance in the way your nose looks.

 As a result both aesthetics and breathing must be taken into consideration during rhinoplasty surgery.
 It is crucial that your surgeon have extensive training in both ENT (Ear, Nose and Throat) and facial plastic surgery.
-Dr Choroomi has great success performing revision rhinoplasty operations to restore the appearance and function of a nose that was compromised from previous surgeries.

 Am I a Candidate for Revision Rhinoplasty?